willnorris/willnorris.com/content/posts/2026/keycaps/index.md

 The whole process took a little over 2 months from when I picked out colors and ordered the samples to when I got my final set of keycaps.
 Making the keys, reviewing the proof, and then shipping from China takes 3-4 weeks.
 That worked out okay, since I had plenty of time to tweak things while I was waiting on the color samples.
-The final cost was $129.50, which is certainly expensive for keycaps, but a fun little splurge.
+The final cost was $129.50 with shipping, which is certainly expensive for keycaps, but a fun little splurge.
+It would have been about $30 less without all the extra keys I added.

 I think my only complaint about the keycaps themselves is that the surface feels a little bit too smooth.
 The keycaps that came with the Wooting keyboard had a very slight texture to them that felt really nice.